Jakobimatrix/settings/README.md

 A header only library to inherit from: Supports saving member variables to file and loading from file.
 It uses [tinyxml2](https://github.com/leethomason/tinyxml2).
 The files can be edited and thus variables can be changed without need to rebuild.

-Basically you have to register the membervariable once in the constructor.
+Basically you have to register the member variables only once in the constructor.
 Thats it.
+Save to file or load from file by calling the methodes (see below).

 ## Supported Types:
  * bool